gopi487krishna/proposal-gsoc-2020/README.md

 writeToFile() function basically writes the updated data to a new  file ( Data can be written back to original file but that can cause some problems ).
 There are two ways to basically implement this function in fits module

  - If the cards are implemented as a chunk of 80 bytes strings stored internally ( Kindly refer to **Improvements with the Existing Code Base** section below to find out why it is bad ) then writing becomes pretty easy.
-Iterate over the hdu_collection and start pasting the header and and data for every HDU traversed ( No problems with unknown
+Iterate over the hdu_collection and for each HDU serialize the header and data as string and write into the file( No problems with unknown extentions as unknown_extention class objects already sto a serialized version of data for unk